xiwu5/git-practice/README.md

 ### Step 6: Using Zoom Screen Sharing, Resolve the Conflict

+There are a number of ways we could resolve this conflict.

+We could use the actions displayed above the conflicting region to resolve the conflict.
+VS Code calls such actions displayed near code, but which aren't a part of the code, Code Lens.
+The Code Lens actions can work well for the simple cases shown here:
+- **Accept Current Change** - Keeps the portion of the code marked `(Current Change)` and discards the other code and the conflict markers.
+- **Accept Incoming Change** - Keeps the portion of the code marked `(Incoming Change)` and discards the other code and the conflict markers.
+- **Accept Both Changes** - Keeps both changes, only removing the conflict markers.

+The final option, `Compare Changes`, changes the view so that we can see the conflicting code side by side, which can make it easier to compare the changes.

+After using the Code Lens actions to resolve the conflict, we must still add any files that had conflicts, and then make a commit.
+But don't do this until after validating the code changes and any tests that might exist in the project.

+Another way to resolve a conflict is to use `Resolve in Merge Editor` option.
+This will take us to a view where the conflicting code appears side by side, along with a third pane showing the result of our resolution.
+Similar actions to the Code Lens actions are available in this view, and the bottom merged view is also directly editable.
+Get the code to look how you want it to look, then click `Complete Merge`.

+Each file with a merge conflict must be resolved.
+Once we've finished them all, we'll only need to commit a change to complete the merge.
+No adding is required.
+Again, be sure to validate the code changes and any tests that might exist in the project first.

-To resolve this merge conflict we can click Resolve in Merge Editor.
-This will open a new window where we can choose which changes to keep.
-Keep in mind that neither Git nor VS Code understand the intent of our code, so it's up to us to understand what the code was supposed to do and how to combine the changes.
+Keep in mind when using tools to help us with resolving a merge conflict, that neither git nor VS Code understand the intent of our code, so it's up to us to understand what the code was supposed to do and how to combine the changes.

-Alternatively, we can edit the file to merge the code ourselves, deleting and combining as necessary.
-Notice that git really does add the lines beginning with `<<<<<<<`, `=======`, and `>>>>>>>` into the file when a merge conflict occurs.
-If you use the VS Code links to resolve the conflict they will automatically be removed.
-But if you resolve the changes manually, be sure to remove those lines from the file yourself.
+Finally, we can edit the file to merge the code ourselves, deleting and combining as necessary.
+Git really does add the lines beginning with `<<<<<<<`, `=======`, and `>>>>>>>` into the file when a merge conflict occurs, so if we resolve the changes manually, we must be sure to remove those lines from the file ourselves.

 After resolving the merge conflict, test the function by running the file before moving on.